 During the days of the fasting month, the Prophet salAllahu ‘alayhi wa sallam spent his time in propagating the Islamic call, engaging in Jihad, providing advice and training and reminding his companions.
 Among his practices was that the Prophet never commenced the fast of Ramadan except with a vision of what was to be achieved.

 Prophet’s Advice to Have Suhoor

-He used to encourage his companions to take meal before daybreak [Suhoor].
-Indeed, it was confirmed that he said, “Have the meal before daybreak, because there is blessing in it.”
+He used to encourage his companions to take the meal before daybreak [Suhoor].
+Indeed, it was confirmed that he said, “Have the meal before daybreak because there is a blessing in it.”

-The meal before daybreaks helps the individual in his fast and worship.
-It is therefore a payment for the bounty of worship that Allah has bestowed upon us.
+The meal before daybreak helps the individual in his fast and worship.
+It is, therefore, a payment for the bounty of worship that Allah subhanahu wa ta’ala has bestowed upon us.

 Hastening to Have Iftaar